• Skip to primary navigation

 2. Help other family members find documents.

-3. Keep on top of up-incoming events.
+3. Keep on top of upcoming events.

 4. Minimize the clutter on the counters.